 How Do You Propagate Aeonium?

-To start a new plant, just take a cutting below a terminal rosette.
+To propagate Aeonium and start a new plant, just take a cutting below a terminal rosette.

 The best time to do this is in the autumn, which is a time of active growth.

-If you don’t have a branching plant, you can probably grow a new plant from an intact leaf.
+You can probably grow a new plant from an intact leaf if you don’t have a branching plant.

 Follow standard leaf-rooting procedures for succulents to have success with this method.